Task suggestions for Debian

 6. Use debdiff or git format-patch to create patches.

-7. Create a new bug report, and don’t forget to attach the patch!
+7. Create a new bug report (read our guide on how to report bugs in Debian), and don’t forget to attach the patch!

 8. Add an entry or reference the bug in packages.yml in reproducible-notes.